Basics of Production Management

 Each home-take assignment is related to a specific part of the course.
 The home-take assignments can be discussed in a special session organized during/at the end of the semester or during the oral exam.
 The students are required to provide a presentation for each assignment and to upload it on the e-learning portal one week before the written exam.
 The students cannot upload the assignments after the deadline.
 The calendar with the deadlines will be uploaded on the e-learning portal.

-The assignment preparation is strongly suggested because it favours the acquisition of the course concepts through their application to real cases and numerical examples; it also fosters the acquisition of communication and team-working skills.
+The assignment preparation is strongly suggested because it favors the acquisition of the course concepts through their application to real cases and numerical examples; it also fosters the acquisition of communication and team-working skills.

 The assignments evaluation marks are published on the e-learning portal.